ziggy6792/project-realtime-crypto-tracker/README.md

 Frontend: I used Create React App because it is standard and simple to setup

-I implemented the frontend and backend in one monoreposiry
+I implemented the frontend and backend together a monoreposiry

 ## Advantages